CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/yuan-20132087/index.md

   and modified to embed the watermarks.
-Experimental results show that the proposed watermarking scheme is very robust against geometric distortion such as rotation, scaling, cropping, and affine transformation; and common signal processing such as JPEG compression, median filtering, and low-pass Gaussian filtering.
+Experimental results show that the proposed watermarking scheme is very robust against geometric distortion such as rotation, scaling, cropping, and affine transformation; and common signal processing such as JPEG compression, median filtering, and low-pass Gaussian filtering.</div>
 tags:
 - Feature extraction
 - Edge-based feature detector